BenKei-19/Traffix-Sign-Detection/Readme.md

 ## Introduction

 This project aims to develop a program that uses machine learning algorithms to classify traffic signs.
-Here we have three datasets of crosswalk, speedlimit and stop sign with Support Vector Machines(SVM), Histograms of Objects Gradient(Hog), Pyramid Image technique.
+Here we have three datasets of crosswalk, speedlimit and stop sign with Support Vector Machines(SVM), Histograms of Oriented Gradient(Hog), Pyramid Image technique.

 ## Datasets
 You can download my dataset in this repository in "Datasets" directory.